 Granted, this might be a little too ‘naturalized’ for some urban tastes, and the curb is overgrown with weedy, invasive stuff that most people don’t want in their yards, but this garden certainly grabs the attention as you pass through, and might even encourage a ponder about the possibilities, and wasted opportunities, of the typical American front yard.
 There is probably more life per square foot in this garden than anywhere else in the city of Worcester!

 Last but not least, I love this charming front-yard garden on a side street of Worcester’s West Side.
 You can see that this little garden is lovingly tended, and with its colorful variety of shrubs and perennials, I’m sure it has something blooming right through the season.
 The hydrangea, pink garden phlox, purple coneflower, coreopsis are all great nectar plants to attract butterflies and hummingbirds, and the dense shrubbery protects songbird nests from bad weather and predators.The annuals sweet alyssum, blue salvia and orange marigold fill in the gaps for an eye-popping show of refreshing color during the dog days of summer.
 I’d love to live across from this gardener’s house!
+I bet they have THE BEST storage sheds in his backyard!

 So…my message is that you really don’t need a lot of space to invite wildlife and nature into your lives.
 Whether you garden on a 1/4 acre or just a porch railing, you can bring the beauty and life-sustaining qualities of plants into the smallest of garden spaces.
 In the process, you’ll be making your little patch of the earth a little healthier, prettier, and friendlier to all those who pass…